 Check with your cardiology team before booking your trip.
 Your Cardiac Nurse Specialist will be able to offer advice and speak with your cardiologist if any particular information is needed.

-Although some of us are more confident and able travellers than others, there are many things which universally apply, primarily: travel insurance!
 Even if your health is entirely stable, you cannot foresee accidents or other incidents which may put you at risk.

 Try to ensure your insurance runs for a couple of days after the expected end date of your holiday – delays due to airline faults or natural disasters are unpredictable.
 I got stuck in a New York airport for almost a week during the 2010 Iceland volcano eruption, and needed hospital treatment after developing a sickness bug from overcrowding in the airport.
 Who could have predicted that?!